rnl-dei/labs-bootstrap/README.md

 ```
 $ make packages
 ```
-This will create all already pre-defined packages in `/var/www/deploy/webroot/packages/`.
+This will create all already pre-defined packages in `/var/www/rnlinux_deploy/webroot/packages/`.
 The initramfs will get the packages from there automatically, nothing more needed to do, given that a web server is already working to serve files from there.

 ### Create a new package
-For example to create a package for rsync, just run the following:
+For example, to create a package for `rsync`, just run the following:
 ```
 $ make rsync
 ...
-/var/www/deploy/webroot/packages/rsync.tar.gz created, enjoy!
+/var/www/rnlinux_deploy/webroot/packages/rsync.tar.gz created, enjoy!
 ```
 The package should now be available for the initramfs like with pre-defined packages.

-In case the program isn't installed on the stage3, the script will try to guess the package needed and install it.
+If the program is not already installed on the stage3, the script will try to guess which package is needed and install it.
-In case the script can't guess, you can always chroot to the stage3 and do whatever needed.
+If the script is unable to guess, you can always chroot to the stage3 and do whatever is needed.

-To find if the executable is installed you can run something like this like this:
+To find out if the executable is installed you, can run something like this like this:
 ```
 $ ./chroot-gentoo -c "which rsync"
 /usr/bin/rsync
 ```

+In this example, rsync is already installed.
-It's installed in this case, but if it was not, install it like you would normally do in a chrooted gentoo system.
+If it was not available, you could install it like you would normally do in a chrooted gentoo system:
 ```
 $ ./chroot-gentoo -c "emerge -av rsync"
 ```